mp3sii/flixster_p3/README.md

 ```

 # Usage
-## To download the user flixster ratings
+## Step 1: Download the user flixster ratings onto a JSON
+In terminal, execute `python initiate.py <your user>`.
+This will create/replace a `ratings.json` file on your directory, and a `ratings.csv` with a subset of the attributes